Rostislav Klesla: Professional

 On February 28, 2011, the Blue Jackets traded Klesla and Dane Byers to the Phoenix Coyotes for Scottie Upshall and Sami Lepistö.
 Klesla was the last Blue Jacket from the team's first season (2000–01) still active on the team before he was traded in 2011.
 Klesla went on to play 16 regular season and four playoff games for the Coyotes in 2011, registering one goal.

+On March 28, 2013, in a 7–4 Coyotes win over the Los Angeles Kings, Klesla recorded four assists in the opening period of the game, becoming only the eight player since the 1984–85 season to record four assists in the first period of a game.
+The four points scored in this period would be half the points that Klesla would score that season, as he would finish the year with eight points in 38 games played.

 Klesla suffered an injury in a September 15, 2013, pre-season game against the Los Angeles Kings and was taken off the ice on a stretcher.
 The hit was delivered by Kings' forward Jordan Nolan, who received four minutes in penalties and a 10-minute misconduct for the hit.

 On November 26, 2013, Klesla was placed on waivers by the Coyotes and the following day, he was sent down to play with the Coyotes’ American Hockey League (AHL) affiliate, the Portland Pirates.
 On December 19, 2013, Klesla was recalled to the Coyotes.
 Klesla featured in 25 games with the Coyotes, primarily as an extra defenseman, before on March 4, 2014, he was traded to the Washington Capitals in a deal along with Chris Brown, and a fourth-round pick in the 2015 NHL Entry Draft for Martin Erat and John Mitchell.

 On March 5, 2014, just one day after being traded to the Capitals, Klesla was traded to the Buffalo Sabres, along with Michal Neuvirth, for Jaroslav Halák and a third-round draft pick.

 On March 8, Klesla decided to not report to the Sabres, stating, "[w]ith all due respect to the Sabres organization, I decided this week not to continue playing hockey this season.
 It has been a tough year for injury and moving several times to new teams...I will now take some time off and get ready to continue my career in Europe.
 I would like to thank my fans and all the people that have helped me.
 I am grateful for the career I have had in the NHL and all the people that I have met along the way who have supported me and my family."
 The Sabres suspended Klesla for not reporting to their AHL affiliate, the Rochester Americans.